Items Detailed items Activities

 Lighting

-Use LED lights (Pangyo, Yeoksam: Dimming function / Seocho: Only On-Off is allowed)
+Use of LED lights (Pangyo, Yeoksam: Dimming function / Seocho: Only On-Off is allowed)

 1.4 Resources recycling